 The court may grant a temporary custody injunction during child custody proceedings.
 This order will concentrate solely on the child’s best interests.
 The child may be placed with both parents in the family home.
 However, if parents have already separated, the court may decide to grant one parent decision-making power and a majority of timesharing, especially if that parent lives in the home the child grew up in.
 Should this temporary order being ignored or disobeyed, the court may see it as though the other parent does not value authority.

-This update is provided by the firm and Miami family lawlawyers of Rafool, LLC.
+This update is provided by the Miami child custody lawyers at Rafool, LLC.
 We have a strong reputation throughout Florida and we have numerous years of experience representing clients involved in complex divorce cases as well as other family law matters.
 Should you have any domestic or family issue, we are here to assist you by providing educated advice and skilled, professional advocacy.
 Call 305-567-9400 to speak with one of our family law attorneys Miami.